 The onset of these symptoms may be rapid or gradual.
 The main three stages of RSD symptoms are as follows:

 - Acute stage.
 This stage can last from two months to six months.
 It generally involves pain, burning, flushing, sweating, swelling, cramps, stiffness, and tenderness.
 An X-ray can show changes in bone thinning.

 - Dystrophic stage.
 This stage can last six to twelve months.
 Pain becomes more severe.
-Swelling tends to spread and it may go from a soft to hard type.
+Swelling tends to spread, and it may go from a soft to a hard type.
 Hair may become coarse.
 Nails may grow faster, then slower, and become brittle and cracked.
 The wasting of bone may become more severe.
 Muscle wasting also begins during this stage.

 - Atrophic stage.
-This stage may be long-standing and can entail a loss of motion and function of the affected limb and thinning of the fatty layers under the skin.
-An x-ray can show significant osteoporosis.
+This stage may be long-standing and entail a loss of motion and function of the affected limb and thinning of the fatty layers under the skin.
+An X-ray can show significant osteoporosis.
 A small percentage of people develop RSD that affects the entire body.
 Some patients never progress to the atrophic stage.

-Treatments for RSD
+Treatments for Reflex Sympathetic Dystrophy